blissai/bliss-cli/README.md

 Installation
 ------------
 Please make sure you following the instructions above and have **Docker installed** correctly before installation.
-If deploying on Amazon Web Services, **do not use the default Amazon AMI**.

 #### Homebrew ####
 You can install the Bliss CLI using Homebrew: